Healthy Living

 Interested in participating in the LIVESTRONG program?

-- Register for our upcoming LIVESTRONG at the YMCA Virtual Orientation, January 8, 2025 at 7pm
+- Register for our upcoming LIVESTRONG at the YMCA Virtual Orientation, Wednesday, July 16, 2025 at 7pm

 Orientations are an opportunity for cancer survivors to learn about LIVESTRONG at the YMCA.
 Interested (or curious) survivors are encouraged to attend an orientation to learn about the program and determine whether it is a good fit and the right time for them to participate.